|

 This is the best of the "Airport" films.
 Why?
 They put Charlton

-Heston and George Kennedy in charge!
+Heston and George Kennedy on the mission!
 As is the case with

 disaster films, there are usually two sub-plots at play: the